-Give yourself a few minutes to read Heather’s latest blog post.
+Give yourself a few minutes to read Heather’s latest blog post below.
 This isn’t an ordinary inspirational speech, as she describes motivation like no one else does.

 Meet the Wurteles, visit their website and wish them the best of luck on their next race.

 If you are a tad sarcastic and cynical like myself, then the words in the title of this blog may trigger a bit of an "oh puke" reaction, yet if deep down you are a bit of a softy who likes inspirational shit, then this blog post is for you!